-At the beginning of Reception, a base line assessment is recorded in the ILD.
-Progress is tracked through the ILD.
-At the end of the academic year, the profile results are discussed during a transition meeting between the Reception and YrI teachers.
+At the beginning of Reception, a base line assessment is recorded.
+Progress is tracked.
+At the end of the academic year, the profile results are discussed during a transition meeting between the Reception and Yr1 teachers.
 The meeting includes a discussion on the characteristics of each child as an effective learner.
-When appropriate, children will continue to work on the Early Learning Goals when they enter YI.
+When appropriate, children will continue to work on the Early Learning Goals when they enter Y1.

-If any child completes the Early Learning Goals in any area, they will then move on to the Key Stage I curriculum using our own schemes of work and the revised strategy for English and Mathematics.
+If any child completes the Early Learning Goals in any area, they will then move on to the Key Stage 1 curriculum using our own schemes of work and the revised strategy for English and Mathematics.